TikTok Tips & Strategies

 3. The Amount and Substantiality of the Portion Used

 Are you posting the entire movie or just a 30-second clip?
 Shorter is almost always better.
-You should only use as much of the original work as is necessary to make your point.
+You should only use as much of the original work as necessary to make your point.
 If you’re criticizing a single line of dialogue, you don't need to show the entire five-minute scene leading up to it.
 The less you use, and the less "central" that clip is to the movie's overall plot (avoiding the climax or major spoilers), the better.

 4. The Effect of the Use on the Potential Market